Skip to main content

 ‘And don't let the door hit you on your way out,' one might say to the old tax code that allocated more of American families' earnings to the federal government.
 Tuesday, April 17 is the final filing day under the outdated federal tax system, thanks to successful tax reform efforts that have been signed into law.

 I recently traveled across Washington's Fourth Congressional District to speak with farmers from each county to hear their concerns about an upcoming Farm Bill.
+One of the largest concerns expressed by farmers had little to do with congressional action, however: Central Washington farmers expressed their anxiety about the impact of a potentially-escalating trade war with global trading partners.

 One of the most urgent issues we face right now in Central Washington is the ongoing threat to dams on the Columbia and Snake rivers.
 Just this week, a 9th Circuit Court panel rejected arguments for an injunction to pause a forced spill order by an Oregon federal judge.
+The Oregon judge's order requires an increase in spill for the eight lower Columbia and Snake River dams and now goes into effect as of April 3rd.
+Increasing spill comes with a $40 million price tag for ratepayers this year alone.

 March 27, 2018